davidkane9/testing/README.md

 <!-- badges: end -->

-The purpose of this package is to provide a reproducible example of a problem with installing packages from Github when using Github Actions, and the resulting failure of R CMD check on Github, even for a package which works fine locally.
+The purpose of this package is to provide a reproducible example of a problem with installing the `rstanarm` package using Github Actions, and the resulting failure of R CMD check on Github, even for a package which works fine locally.

 1)  In the DESCRIPTION we have: